zimfw/gitster/README.md

 For detailed information about these and other git-info settings, check the [git-info documentation].

-These advanced settings must be overridden after where the theme is initialized.
+These advanced settings must be overridden after the theme is initialized.

 Requirements
 ------------